allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 And these details can turn out to be crucial in the analysis of incidents, which may reveal, for example, incorrect data produced by our service.

 Logs are like backups.
-It's only when they are needed, either because the business requests an analysis of a particular case or when resolving an incident, that we find out if we have them and how valuable they are.
+We find out if we have them and how valuable they are only when they are needed, either because the business requests an analysis of a particular case or when resolving an incident, that we find out if we have them and how valuable they are.

 ### Error handling